Ed Wheelan | Minute Movies

 Dick Dare rather resembles the silent film star, Conrad Nagel.
 The resemblance is particularly close in films in which Nagel appears without a mustache, such as Tod Browning's London After Midnight (1927).
 Both are macho built men with determined personalities, pretty boy faces, and a general air of being born to be leading men.

 Masquerade Mystery (1942).
 Romance and mystery come to a head during a masquerade party.
 Nice little story, mixing tongue in cheek mystery with a sense of fun.
 Once again, class issues are key here, as penniless draftee Dick Dare romances wealthy heiress Hazel Dearie.
 They love each other, but her family would surely object.
 The fact that Dick is in uniform makes it especially important that they accept him: he is as good as anyone else, and doing the same service as everyone else.
 The appeal to democratic values here is strong.

 Dick manages to go through a whole series of transformations here, in his appearance at least: his inner character and status as a working man doesn't change.
 Wheelan protagonists frequently undergo such costume changes.
 It helps Wheelan tell his story, and visually dramatizes the progress of his characters through a series of situations.
 There is also something comic about it: Wheelan is burlesquing the frequent costume changes of characters in the movies, exaggerating them to the nth degree.
 Wheelan is also suggesting something the adaptability and resiliency of his heroes.
 It is heartening to them adjust to a profusion of situations.

-This is also a Wheelan tale which incorporates movie technology in its plot, like "Eyes of the Skull" (1941).
+This is a Wheelan tale which incorporates movie technology in its plot, like "Eyes of the Skull" (1941).
 Wheelan, like directors George Cukor and Fritz Lang was clearly fascinated by film technology.
-Such scenes also have a recursive quality.
+Such scenes have a recursive quality.
 Wheelan's stories are supposed to be movies themselves, so these scenes involve films within films.